caiwan/cai-notepad/README.md

 **This version is at pre-alpha version at the moment**

-## Setup
+## Setup for hosting

+For development instuctions see below.

 ### Using Docker

 1. Prerequisites

     Install `docker` and `docker-compose`.
-    See official instructions for
+    See official instructions for installation of
     [Docker](https://www.docker.com/get-started) and
     [Compose](https://docs.docker.com/compose/install/).

 2. Create docker image

     - run `docker-compose up`
-    - or to detach it right away to run in background `docker-compose up -d`
+    - or to detach it right away to run it in the background `docker-compose up -d`

     For further configuration see `docker-compose.yaml` and
     `Dockerimage` files in the source root, and other configuration